WinterLi1993/SAVI/README.md

 **Dependencies**

-The following programs must be in your PATH:
+The following programs must be in your `PATH`:

 - Samtools
 - SnpEff (i.e., which snpEff.jar must return a path)